What Can Students Upload?

 • There is nothing for the teacher to create - the student is in control of the entire process.

-• The student can choose to make the post private, so only the teacher is able to view the post.
+• The student can choose to make the post private, so only the teacher can view the post.

-💡 Tip from the Otus Team: Building a blog post and adding an image/video does involve more steps for the student than the other methods, therefore, this is not as ideal for the younger grade levels.
+💡 Tip: Building a blog post and adding an image/video does involve more steps for the student than the other methods, therefore, this is not as ideal for the younger grade levels.

 Bookshelf